The Jury 2024

 Anna-Theresa Korbutt, born in 1979 in the Hanseatic city of Danzig, is Managing Director of the Hamburg Transport Association (hvv) since April 1, 2021.
 With great passion and innovative projects, she is committed to the mobility transition in Hamburg.

-“In ten years, there will be significantly simplified access to the public transportation system on many levels, with the The Deutschland-Ticket being just the beginning.
-At the same time, the modal split of car traffic will continue to decrease, and local public transportation, supplemented by autonomous on-demand vehicles, will gain even more importance.”
+“In 10 years, access to public transportation will be much easier at many levels, and the Deutschlandticket is just the beginning.
+At the same time, the modal split of car traffic will continue to decline and local transport, supplemented by autonomous on-demand vehicles, will become even more important.”

 Christina Lang